How to prevent common waterborne contaminants

 Five common contaminants in your drinking water

 As water flows through streams, rivers, and lakes, then filters through rocks and soil, it will inevitably come into contact with a range of different materials — each of which can dissolve into the water source.
 As such, any water supply by its very nature will likely contain contamination of sorts, whether natural or artificial.
-These are five common contaminants present in most water supplies across Ireland.
+These are five common contaminants present in most water supplies across Ireland and Northern Ireland.

 1. Nitrates